 APPENDIX 2.2.XX PROCEDURES FOR ACTIVATION OF SUPPORT FOR MARINE EMERGENCY RESPONSE

-Marine emergencies are can be caused by a range of scenarios and types of events listed in Appendix 2.2.XX+3.
-The scope of marine emergency response (MER) activities includes: spills of oil and other non-nuclear noxious and hazardous and noxious substances; and SAR.
+Marine emergencies are a range of scenarios and types of events listed in Appendix 2.2.XX+3.
+The scope of marine emergency response (MER) activities includes: spills of oil and other non-nuclear hazardous and noxious substances; and SAR.

-The MER request for WMO Regional Specialized Meteorological Centres support by an authorized person is activated based on the following procedures:
+The MER request for WMO Regional Specialized Meteorological Centre support by an authorized person is activated based on the following procedures:

 (a) The request form shall be sent by email to one of the operational contacts in the RSMC-MER (either MER-SAR or MER-Non-nuclear Pollution) covering the related ocean basin (Atlantic, Pacific, Indian, Arctic and Southern Ocean) or part of it or, in case of non-existence, to an RSMC-MER with global coverage, when marine meteorological and specialized services (as listed in APPEDIX 2.2.XX+2) are required in support of MER;

-(b) Any submission of a request shall be accompanied by a confirmation of receipt of request in pre-agreed method (e.g. a telephone call) to the RSMC-MER;
+(b) Any submission of a request shall be accompanied by a confirmation of receipt of request in pre-agreed method (e.g. a telephone call);

 (c) In case the requester is a Rescue Coordination Centre or a Regional Marine Pollution Emergency Response Centre, it shall always copy the email with the Request Form to the NMHS(s) of the nearest country(ies) of the incident, who shall also receive the MER products from the RSMC-MER;

-(d) The RSMC-MER (either MER-SAR or MER-Non-nuclear Pollution) shall make available its products as high priority for timely response, preferably within one1 hour in case of a SAR incident and 4 four hours in case of a release of non-nuclear noxious and other hazardous and noxious substances.
+(d) The RSMC-MER (either MER-SAR or MER-Non-nuclear Pollution) shall make available its products as high priority for timely response, preferably within one hour in case of a SAR incident and four hours in case of a release of non-nuclear hazardous and noxious substances.
 An email shall be sent by the RSMC-MER with information on where to access the products.
 The requester must acknowledge receipt of the products by email.
 The requester may also inquire with the RSMC-MER in relation to the interpretation of the products, if required.

 Note: Operational contacts in the RSMC-MER are nominated by the Permanent Representative of the WMO Member hosting the designated RSMC-MER.